 Data and Statistics

 According to recent studies, while Baker's cysts are the most common cause of popliteal fossa masses, they account for only a fraction of all cases.
-Vascular abnormalities, such as aneurysms and varicose veins, constitute a significant proportion of non-Baker's cyst lumps.
+So vascular abnormalities, such as aneurysms and varicose veins, constitute a significant proportion of non-Baker's cyst lumps.
 Tumors, both benign and malignant, are less common but necessitate thorough evaluation due to their potential implications.

 Popular Opinions